◊ THE CLASS: Spin & Strength ◊

 A good attitude!

-For part 2 of our ‘Fitset Challenge’ in Edmonton (see part 1), we thought we’d switch up our spin game and try a Spin & Strength class at Spinunity in Sherwood Park.
-This little gem is a bit out of our way, Sherwood Park being a community outside of Edmonton, but the class 100% proved to be worth the journey.
-Spin is quickly becoming one of our favourite workouts, mostly because no matter how much we hate our lives during class (did it even happen if you can’t taste blood in your mouth?!) when we’re done – we feel SO GOOD.
-Spin classes are always high sweat and high energy, but we were intrigued by the sound of Spin & Strength.
+Spinunity is a bit out of the way, Sherwood Park being a community outside of Edmonton, but the class 100% proved to be worth the journey.
+Spin is quickly becoming one of my favourite workouts, mostly because no matter how much I hate my life during class (did it even happen if you can’t taste blood in your mouth?!) when I’m done – I feel SO GOOD.
+Spin classes are always high sweat and high energy, but I was intrigued by the sound of Spin & Strength.
 It’s a class that combines the universal spin class with a session of strength training targeting your whole body both on and off the bike.
-We happened to take a class led by the studio owner, Jordan Law, who took us through exactly that.
+I happened to take a class led by the studio owner, Jordan Law, who took us through exactly that.
 For a full hour, Jordan had us on our bikes, off our bikes, planking, squatting, mountain climbing, and rope throwing.
 Get ready for a spin class like you’ve never done.

 This one is definitely a bit out of the way.
 Located in Sherwood Park which is about a 20 minute drive east of downtown Edmonton, it’s a fab location for Sherwood locals, but for anyone else, it’s more of a destination you need to seek out just for the class.
 Plus there isn’t a lot of options to get here for public transport users.
 All that said, it is an amazing community connector for any Sherwood Park fitness buffs.
 The group fitness options in Sherwood Park aren’t what we’re used to in Edmonton’s core, and the closeness of the community that attends classes at Spinunity is evident from the minute you walk in the door.
 There were conversations happening everywhere, and the people were open and ready to share their spin experience with you.
 Considering driving is the best way to get to this studio, there is ample FREE parking around Spinunity so don’t worry about not being able to find a spot.